qmonnet/whirl-offload/_posts/2016-09-01-dive-into-bpf.md

   to which contributions are welcome.
 Once ready, this document should be merged into the man pages and into kernel documentation.

+* The Cilium project also has an excellent [BPF and XDP Reference Guide](http://docs.cilium.io/en/latest/bpf/), written by core eBPF developers, that should prove immensely useful to any eBPF developer.

 * [A **list of BPF features per kernel version**][kernfeatures] is available in bcc repository.
 Useful is you want to know the minimal kernel version that is required to run a given feature.
 I contributed and added the links to the